1feres1/pynmranalysis/Readme.md

 #fit the model to data
 plsda.fit(spectrum , target)
 ```
-interia plot is a paired barbot that shows R2Y (goodness of the fit ) score and R2Y (goodnes of predection with cross validation)
+Interia plot is a paired barbot that shows R2Y (goodness of the fit ) score and R2Y (goodnes of predection with cross validation)

 ``` python
 plsda.inertia_barplot(spectrum, target)